jpmaldonado/impala_training/connect_r_windows.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>This is a little more complicated than connecting with Python and requires the use of ODBC drivers.</p>
+<p>This is a little more complicated than connecting with Python and requires the use of the impala ODBC driver and the RODBC R package.</p>
-<p>**Note: The RImpala package connects to impala, but the queries don't work, so its useless.</p>
+<p>**Note: The RImpala package connects more easily to impala, but does not run queries well so it will not be covered here.</p>
 </div>
 </div>
 </div>